Bulk cabotage cargo of fertiliser, grain and stockfeed

 - hold Level 1 cabotage vessel status; or

 - undertake a verified, in-hold assessment by a marine surveyor prior to loading.

 Vessels with Level 1 vessel status

 - never carried any actionable cargo, or

 - not carried an actionable cargo since achieving Level 1 certification under our Imported Inorganic Bulk Cargo Fertiliser Policy.

-The vessel retains Level 1 status as long as an actionable cargo is not transported since the issue of Level 1 status.
+The vessel retains Level 1 status as long as an actionable cargo has not been transported since the issue of Level 1 status.

 Vessels without Level 1 vessel status

-- at a terminal or wharf during daylight hours
+- at a terminal or wharf during daylight hours, and

 - on all holds loading cabotage cargo.